-Healthcare Improvement Scotland provides leadership to ensuring a co-ordinated and consistent approach to managing the quality of what we do across the whole health and care system with the ultimate aim of delivering better population health and wellbeing, better care experience and better value.
+To create a coordinated and consistent approach to managing the quality of what we do across the whole health and care system …with the ultimate aim of delivering better population health and wellbeing, better care experience, better value and better staff experience.

 - Quality Management Systems (QMS) Development